gtri/rapid-modeling-tools/ingrid/src/model_processing/patterns/README.md

 | ---------------------------------- | ---------- | ------------------------------------------------------------ | ------------------------------------------------------ | ------------------------------ |
 | /component/ owner/ Composite Thing | /component | /component/ association/ A\_composite owner\_component/ memberEnd/ composite | /component/ association/ A\_composite owner\_component | /component/ type/ Atomic Thing |

 The headers show the column names which are to be used.
 These headers can be project-specific and are intended to be easily understood to stakeholders that are not invested in or familiar with the model.
 The values in the row show how entries in these columns can be found from a given node.
 The path here is a pattern of root node-edge-node-edge-node, where "nodes" are elements from the pattern specification (by the names given in the example above) and "edges" are UML metaproperties.
 The Hidden columns are those that can optionally not be shown in the spreadsheet and be computed using background information that is exported from the model.
 In practice, each unique row in the spreadsheet is an instance of this pattern specification.

+#### Aside on Optional Columns and Column Labeling
+Every pattern

 Since both the UML-based modeling pattern and the spreadsheet template share the same underlying graph representation it is possible to canonicalize the graph to a JSON used by the [`ingrid`](../../ingrid/README.md) tool.
 The basic form of the JSON is as follows: